miztiik/security-automation-remediate-weak-s3-policy/README.md

       If you have AWS CDK installed you can close this repository and deploy the stack with,

         ```sh
+        # If you DONT have cdk installed
+        npm install -g aws-cdk

         git clone https://github.com/miztiik/security-automation-remediate-weak-s3-policy.git
         cd security-automation-remediate-weak-s3-policy
         source .env/bin/activate